 This past year has been tough on people mentally and physically.
 It has been a challenge to stay sane in these uncertain times.
 But, the people who have done the best are the ones with hobbies.
 And not just any hobby, but the ones that are creative and make good use of your brain.

-Having a creative outlet is a key to having a happy and healthy life.
+Having a creative outlet is key to having a happy and healthy life.
 It doesn’t matter how talented or not you are as long as you can flex your creativity and be happy with your results.

 If you don’t have a creative hobby yet, it is important to find one that works for you.
 For instance, you can get yourself one of the beginner machines from Brother and take up sewing.
-Or, get a simple artist’s kit and try finding a style or medium that you enjoy to make art.
+Or, get a simple artist’s kit and try finding a style or medium that you enjoy making art.

 In this article, we will go over the reasons that you should take up a creative hobby, but it’s up to you to find the one that gives you the most joy.